Topic-Based Watermarks for Large Language Models: Evaluation

 \subsection{Efficiency}

-We measure the computational overhead imposed by each watermarking method on \textsc{OPT-6.7B} and \textsc{OPT-2.7B}, generating sequences of lengths \{100, 200, 300, 400, 500\}.
+We measure the computational overhead imposed by each watermarking method on \textsc{OPT-6.7B}, generating sequences of lengths \{100, 200, 300, 400, 500\}.
 For each token-length, we record the average generation time over 10 samples from \textsc{C4}.
-TBW introduces negligible overhead compared to non-watermarked generation, matching lightweight methods such as KGW and SynthID while EXP-based approaches incur substantial costs from multiple decoding passes.
-Full timing results are provided in~\ref{small_eff}.
+Figure~\ref{efficiency-opt6p7b} shows that TBW introduces negligible overhead compared to non-watermarked generation, matching lightweight methods such as KGW and SynthID.
+In contrast, EXP-Edit requires multiple re-ranking passes and SIR incurs additional complexity, resulting in noticeably higher generation times.
+We observe consistent trends on \textsc{OPT-2.7B} (see~\ref{small_eff}), confirming that TBW's efficiency advantage holds across model scales.